Skip to main content

 Challenge-led research priorities

 By working closely with our Industry Advisory Board, we are able to match our distinctive capabilities to market need and maximise the opportunities for translation of our research.
-We have five key industry-facing themes: inhibiting protein-protein interactions; targeted molecular delivery; predicting and preventing biopharmaceutical aggregation; ion channels research; and translational drug discovery.
+We have four key industry-facing themes: targeted molecular delivery; predicting and preventing protein aggregation; emerging target classes; membrane proteins in health and disease.

 1. Targeted molecular delivery